lordsarcastic/djangoer/CONTRIBUTIONS/CODING_GUIDELINES.md

 # Coding guidelines
 - We're strictly sticking to PEP8 style of formatting.
-This dependency has been installed in the Pipenv file.
+This dependencies (isort and black) has been installed in the Pipenv file.
 Ensure to format your files with it before pushing.
 - Add as much typing to functions as much as possible.
 For example:

 ```